12 reasons to visit Ribe – the oldest town in Denmark

 There’s a museum for him in Sortbrødregade 1.
 Read more about it here: Jacob A. Riis Museum.

-Ribe has a beautiful medieval town centre with more than 100 well-preserved old buildings under Heritage Protection.
+Ribe has a beautiful medieval town center with more than 100 well-preserved old buildings under Heritage Protection.

 You can just wander around and admire the charming half-timbered houses, that’s what I love to do.
-I actually live in one myself and they’re just as cosy on the inside.
+I actually live in one myself and they’re just as cozy on the inside.

 Another statue pictures Hans Adolf Brorson (1694–1764), who was one of Ribe’s best remembered bishops.
 Most Danes, myself included, know him mostly for his hymns in the Danish National Church.